Ok folks, I’m going to keep this short and sweet! Let’s cut to the important facts.

 Tale of the tape:

 - The new A7r IV’s chief advantages over the A7r III include greater resolution, weather sealing, and improved ergonomic grip.
-The A7 III, while offering lower resolution, has better low light performance given lower pixel density.
+The A7 III, while offering lower resolution, has considerably better low light performance given lower pixel density (generates far less noise at higher ISOs).
 Ergo, I use it as a backup camera and in situations where I’m forced to shoot at a high ISO.

 - How to set up your A7r III or A7r IV.
 Don Smith offers some great instructional videos.

-- A great option for focusing in very low light (great for celestial photography).
+- Increasing the viewfinder gain for low light: A great option for focusing in very low light (great for celestial photography).
 This makes the image so bright you can actually see the Milky Way live on screen!
 Makes focus peaking a snap.

 - Here’s how to use.
 Activate the manual focus on your lens and focus peaking.
 Go to the custom key setting in your camera’s menu and under custom button 2, scroll through the menu and select “bright monitoring”…select.